Hackney Restaurants-Cornerstone Review

-Named after an Arctic Monkeys song, Tom Brown’s restaurant Cornerstone in Hackney Wick offers fabulous small plates/ tapas style food.
+If you are looking for one of the best Hackney restaurants head to Cornerstone.
+Named after an Arctic Monkeys song, Tom Brown’s Cornerstone , Hackney Wick, offers fabulous small plates/ tapas style food.
 On our recent visit to London we headed into the city afterwards to make a day of it.
-For great ideas of what to do in London click here.

 This large airy space, situated down a quiet side street is home to Brown’s skilful, produce driven, inspired cooking.
 The open kitchen allows you to view Tom and his team at work which we (nosily) love.

 The menu is short but precise, showcasing fish cookery and the very best of seasonal produce from around the U.K.

 We kick off with a couple of tasty snacks.
 Delightful toasted sourdough comes with butter and a flavour packed whipped cod’s roe to pile on top.
 A strong start and a clear indication of the quality to come.

 The cured gurnard dish is simply brilliant.
 Every element is sublime, from the crispy almonds, to the fresh grapes, then finally the expertly cured fish.
 The work of an outstanding chef at the very top of his game.
 The pate is smooth and full of mackerel flavour and the fresh pieces of mackerel sat on top are a great addition.
 Spread a little (or a lot) onto the treacle bread and enjoy!

 The mullet is cooked perfectly and the silky aubergine puree is a superb accompaniment.
 The zing and freshness of the ginger brings it all together to create yet another wonderful plate of food.